Catherine Jagiellon: Duchess of Finland

 Catherine's unsuccessful suitor Tsar Ivan was in negotiations with Eric in hopes of separating her from John and sending her to marry him in Russia.
-This caused alarm with Catherine and her relations.
+This caused alarm among Catherine and her relations.
 In popular opinion, this discussion was one of the reasons for the Swedish people's growing dissatisfaction with the increasingly insane Eric.
 King Eric agreed to hand over Catherine to Ivan, but the Swedish king was deposed before Catherine could be sent away.
 As his brother John succeeded him, the problem disappeared.
 Catherine was at Vadstena during the rebellion.

-Another reason which agitated the nobility against Erik XIV and made them encourage the rebellion of Duke John and his brother Duke Charles, was the marriage of Erik to the commoner Karin Månsdotter, which the nobility regarded as an insult.
-Catherine played some part in the rebellion: she was a friend of one of Erik's enemies, Ebba Månsdotter (Lilliehöök), who had an influential position within the nobility, and she was also directly approached by Pontus De la Gardie, who appealed to her to persuade the indecisive John to join the rebellion against the King in protest of his scandalous marriage.
+Another reason which agitated the nobility against Erik XIV and made them encourage the rebellion of Duke John and his brother Duke Charles was the marriage of Erik to the commoner Karin Månsdotter, which the nobility regarded as an insult.
+Catherine played some part in the rebellion: she was a friend of one of Erik's enemies, Ebba Lilliehöök, who had an influential position within the nobility, and she was also directly approached by Pontus De la Gardie, who appealed to her to persuade the indecisive John to join the rebellion against the King in protest of his scandalous marriage.
 According to a witness, she answered: "Pontus!
-I have heard your advice and the reasons you present well and good, and they are all very correct and just, but hard to realise.
-My dear friend, show me the courtesy of allowing this to remain between us, and I will speak to my lord and husband."

-After the fall of Stockholm, she made her entrance to the city in a grand procession on 7 November 1568.
+I have heard your advice and the reasons you present well and good, and they are all very correct and just, but hard to realize.
+My dear friend, show me the courtesy of allowing this to remain between us, and I will speak to my lord and husband."After the fall of Stockholm, she made her entrance to the city in a grand procession on 7 November 1568.